AbobaShark/ZoologyMod-Framework-For-Rimworld/README.md

 Zoology is a comprehensive animal overhaul that maps in-game animal performance to real-world biology without breaking gameplay.

+This mod recalculates core animal parameters using ecologically and physiologically meaningful inputs — for example, body mass, gestation length, bite force and claw/tooth dimensions — and transforms those inputs into RimWorld-compatible statistics via an automated data pipeline.
+Source data are collected from primary and secondary biological literature where available, processed in a reproducible TSV dataset and converted to XML by a Python script.
+The goal is to make animals behave and perform in ways that feel biologically plausible while preserving the game's tactical and balance constraints.

+All major gameplay-facing systems are configurable.
+If you prefer minimal changes, most behavioral systems can be turned off in mod settings; if you want a deep biological overhaul, enable the full feature set.
+Zoology is intended both for players who want more realistic animal interactions and for modders who want a data-driven framework to base their animal mods on.

 The mod has undergone extensive in-game testing, though some systems are still evolving.
 Bug reports and compatibility reports are welcome.

 ---